 CBBC 'Blue Peter', a current and popular BBC Children's

 Peter V' was achieved through

-the efforts of children throughout the United Kingdom, the Republic
+the efforts of children throughout the United Kingdom and beyond.

 Royal National Lifeboat Institution